selimanac/selimanac.github.io/_posts/2019-10-27-tiny-http-server-client.md

 <!--more-->

 Main purpose of this extension is simplifying workflow with the external tools like level editors or IDEs.
-Reload your level files, change assets on the fly...
+Reload your level files or change assets on the fly...
 You can easily trigger almost everything on the running game from everywhere.

 Server works on iOS, Android, MacOS, Win 10 and Linux(Debian 10.x).
 HTML5 build is not supported.
+Since I don't need it, SSL not supported.
+But it is [possible](https://github.com/yhirose/cpp-httplib#openssl-support) to add this feature, feel free to PR if you want to.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Joxp3cJadxI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Server runs on separate thread so it is not a blocker.
 Client has a thread pool.
 But timeouts may block the UI for 5 sec.
 Server [endpoints](https://github.com/selimanac/defold-tiny-http#endpoints) are definable.
 You can add your GET/POST [endpoints](https://github.com/selimanac/defold-tiny-http#endpoints) by using regex.

-Client is here to simplify things when using Defold.
-But of course you can use build-in [http requests](https://defold.com/ref/http/).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/smx5nbnTHQs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 There is a simple Event ID passing from client to server.
 Event IDs are passed as header.
-Main purpose of this to track and group the triggers at the server easily.
+Main purpose of this to track and group the triggers on the server-side easily.

-If you want to use build-in http and Event-IDs, you can simply pass it like this:
+Client is here to simplify things when using Defold.
+But of course you can use build-in [http requests](https://defold.com/ref/http/).
+If you want to use build-in [http requests](https://defold.com/ref/http/) and Event-IDs, you can simply pass it like this:

 ```lua